 Training, qualifications & experience

-I have a Higher Professional Diploma in counselling and a post-graduate cert in gender, sexuality and culture.
+I have a Higher Professional Diploma in counselling and a post-graduate certificate in gender, sexuality and culture.

 I also work with clients experiencing depression and anxiety and took part in a research project on depression, which won the PCCS prize awarded at the BACP conference in 2012.

-I work with all age groups and with people from all over the world who have settled here in the UK or are staying for a fixed period of time.
-I feel strongly about inclusivity and work from an anti-oppressive position.
+I work with adults and with people from all over the world who have settled here in the UK or are staying for a fixed period of time.
+I feel a strong commitment to intersectionality and aim to work from an anti-oppressive position.